mrdoob/three.js/threejs/lessons/threejs-responsive.md

 {{{example url="../threejs-responsive-paragraph.html" startPane="html" }}}

-and here's our same code used in an editor style layout where the control area can be resized
+and here's our same code used in an editor style layout where the control area on the right can be resized.

 {{{example url="../threejs-responsive-editor.html" startPane="html" }}}